 As part of our training program, we are pleased to offer several Graduate Student Research Assistantships (GSRAs) in injury for doctoral students to work with a faculty mentor on their research.
 The goal is to support PhD students who have achieved candidacy and are working on their dissertations.
 The Center’s GSRA program includes a monthly stipend, tuition, and health care.
 Our thanks to the Rackham Graduate School of the University of Michigan for their partnership and financial support in this program.

-The University of Michigan Injury Center will soon formally announce a new funding opportunity.
-This preview is presented to help interested applicants decide if they would like to apply.
+The University of Michigan Injury Center is pleased to support this funding opportunity for Fall 2014.
 To be considered, you must be registered in a University of Michigan Rackham graduate program and be a doctoral candidate committed to studying injury science.

 Graduate Student Research Assistantship (GSRA).
 This assistantship is designed for a PhD candidate who is committed to injury research or practice, in either unintentional injury or violence for their dissertation research.
 The GSRA position allows one to work with a faculty mentor on injury research on a day-to-day basis.
 Possible areas of focus include transportation, prescription drug overdose, substance abuse, and violence.
 The successful applicant’s candidacy tuition, health insurance, dental coverage, and a monthly stipend will be paid for one semester.

-- Current enrollment in a Doctoral Program at the Rackham Graduate School
+- Current enrollment and candidacy in a doctoral program at the Rackham Graduate School

 - Interest in and commitment to injury practice, policy, or research